Beagle: Detection

-Testing
+Use in animal testing

-Beagles are the dog breed most often used in animal testing, due to their size and passive nature.
-In the United States, as many as 65,000 beagles are used every year for medical, cosmetic, beauty, and other chemical tests.
-They are purpose bred and live their lives in cages undergoing experiments.
-The Rescue + Freedom Project (formerly Beagle Freedom Project) has successfully advocated for beagles to be released from labs.
-This organisation has freed hundreds of animals.
+Beagles are one of the dog breeds most often used in animal testing, due to their size, temperament, and historical utilisation.
+In the United States, as many as 65,000 Beagles are used every year for medical, cosmetic, beauty, and other chemical tests.
+Most are bred specifically for this purpose, by companies such as Envigo, and live inside controlled laboratory facilities.

 Beagles are used in a range of research procedures: fundamental biological research, applied human medicine, applied veterinary medicine, and protection of man, animals, or the environment.
-Of the 8,018 dogs used in testing in the UK in 2004, 7,799 were beagles (97.3%).
+Of the 8,018 dogs used in testing in the UK in 2004, 7,799 were Beagles (97.3%).
 In the UK, the Animals (Scientific Procedures) Act 1986 gave special status to primates, equids, cats and dogs and in 2005 the Animal Procedures Committee (set up by the act) ruled that testing on mice was preferable, even though a greater number of individual animals were involved.
-In 2005 beagles were involved in less than 0.3% of the total experiments on animals in the UK, but of the 7670 experiments performed on dogs 7406 involved beagles (96.6%).
-Most dogs are bred specifically for this purpose, by companies such as Harlan.
-In the UK companies breeding animals for research must be licensed under the Animals (Scientific Procedures) Act.
+In 2005, beagles were involved in less than 0.3% of the total experiments on animals in the UK, but of the 7,670 experiments performed on dogs 7406 involved Beagles (96.6%).
+In the UK, companies breeding animals for research must be licensed under the Animals (Scientific Procedures) Act.